open-rmf/free_fleet/README.md

 * Failing to start `free_fleet_adapter` due to missing API in `rmf_fleet_adapter_python`?
 This may be due to using outdated `rmf_fleet_adapter_python` released binaries, either perform a `sudo apt update && sudo apt upgrade`, or build RMF from source following the [official guide](https://github.com/open-rmf/rmf).

 * Simulations don't seem to work properly anymore?
 Try `ros2 deamon stop`, `ros2 daemon start`, or explicitly kill the `ros` and `gazebo` processes, or restart your machine.
 It's been noticed that if the ROS 2 or gazebo process are not terminated properly (happens rarely), the network traffic between the simulation robots and the fleet adapter get affected.

+* Why is RMF not run with `use_sim_time:=true` in the examples?
+This is because it is on a different `ROS_DOMAIN_ID` than the simulation, therefore it will not have access to the simulation `clock` topic, the examples running RMF, `free_fleet_adapter` and the tasks will not be using sim time.

+* For potential bandwidth issues, especially during multirobot sim example, spinning up a dedicated zenoh router and routing the `zenoh-bridge-ros2dds` manually to it, could help alleviate such issues.

 ## TODOs